JuliaGraphics/Luxor.jl/docs/src/text.md

 In the Pro API, the default font is Times Roman (on macOS).
 In the Toy API, the default font is Helvetica (on macOS).

-Cairo doesn't support emoji symbols at the time of writing.
+Cairo (and hence Luxor) doesn't support emoji currently. 😢

 ## Text to paths